SuperOfficeDocs/superoffice-docs/user-guide/en/gdpr/privacy.md

 You must document the legal basis for each purpose registered on a contact.
 In this list you add and maintain the list of legal bases that are used when editing the privacy settings for your contacts.

 Example: A person sends you a request via web form and clicks a "Subscribe to newsletter" option (or similar).
 This means that this person has given their consent to receive e-marketing from your company.
-So the legal basis will be **Consent** for the purpose E-marketing.
+So the legal basis is **Consent** for the purpose E-marketing.

 ## Source